Associate Degree Nursing

 The program is fully approved by the Missouri State Board of Nursing and is approved by the Coordinating Board for Higher Education and the Department of Elementary and Secondary Education, Division of Career Education.

-The nursing component of the degree is composed of five nursing courses taken in four semesters.
-Each course includes classroom and clinical experiences.
-Clinical experiences will be provided at hospitals, nursing homes, clinics, and other selected facilities.
+- The nursing component of the degree is composed of nine nursing courses taken in four semesters.
+Each course must be taken in sequence and generally includes classroom and clinical experiences.
+Clinical experiences will be provided at hospitals, nursing homes, clinics and other selected facilities.
 The student should anticipate additional time for preparation in nursing courses as well as in the non-nursing courses.